NicholasBly/OpenWebUI-Automation/README.md

 # Docker WebUI Automation Tool

 A lightweight C++ automation tool designed to streamline the process of launching and managing Docker, Ollama, and Open WebUI.
-The tool will monitor the docker process and clean up after it has been closed.
+The tool will monitor the Docker process and clean up after it has been closed.

 ## Features

 - Config.json creation to define paths to executables
 - Automated startup sequence for Docker Desktop and Ollama
-- Automatic deployment of Open WebUI container
+- Automatic deployment of Open WebUI container and launches into your web browser when it's ready
-- Intelligent Docker status monitoring
+- Monitors Docker process and starts the shutdown and cleanup processes when it has been closed (Right click Docker icon in tray and exit)
 - Shutdown of all components when Docker closes
 - WSL shutdown automation
-- Process monitoring and management

 ## Prerequisites

 - Windows 10/11
-- Visual Studio 2022
+- Visual Studio 2022 (for editing source files)
 - Docker Desktop
 - Ollama
 - WSL (Windows Subsystem for Linux)